 “I had a call from Club 18-30,” he said.
 “The first of seven German groups arrive next Wednesday.
 Without Mark and Susan, we have to find a way to deal with them without increasing our costs.
 It will mean some changes.
 Meanwhile, try and say a fond farewell to your brother for your mother’s sake.”

-Amazing, I thought, a dicky digestive system, family falling apart at the seams, business on the verge of bankruptcy, and still he is hungry to move forward.
+Amazing, I thought, a dicky digestive system, family falling apart at the seams, business on the verge of bankruptcy, and still, he is hungry to move forward.
 Now I had a tear in my eye.
 There was no chance my father was going to quit which was reassuring.

 I hugged the kids.
 They didn’t know whether to laugh or cry.
 They had loved their time in Nerja, were both fluent in Spanish, and had many friends.
 Most of all they enjoyed the freedom of living in a safe place with few vehicles and happily walked themselves to school and back.
 Adjust back to the English way of life was going to be hard, and I suspected Nerja would always sit in a corner of their mind as they matured.